 Analytical Framework, Concepts, Definitions, and Classifications

-The aim is to produce national and regional population projections by using the current data sources.
-Cohort-component method, which projects the effects of many demographic indicators on age-sex structure of the population was executed.
-Cohort-component method bases on lifelong monitoring of the cohorts that are at the same age, by fertility, mortality and migration components.
+The aim of this study is to produce national and provincial population projections by using the current data sources.
+Cohort-component method, which reflects the effects of various demographic indicators on age-sex structure of the population, was used.
+Cohort-component method is based on lifelong monitoring of cohorts of the same age group according to their fertility, mortality and migration patterns.
 The cohorts are annual birth cohorts (age-cohorts).
 The components are births, deaths and migration.

 Scope of the Data

-It is the same with the population covered by Address Based Population Registration System (ABPRS).
-In ABPRS, whole of Turkish Republic citizens and foreign nationals living within the boundaries of the country (de-jure) have been covered.
-Both institutional and non-institutional population was covered.
-Pattern of institutional population was also taken into consideration at the projection process.
+It is the population covered by Address Based Population Registration System (ABPRS).
+In ABPRS, all Turkish Republic citizens and foreign nationals residing within the boundaries of the country have been covered (de-jure population).
+Foreign citizens data refers to individuals;

-All calculation processes was done according to the requirements of the cohort component method.
+All calculation processes were done according to the requirements of the cohort-component method.